conjurdemos/kubernetes-conjur-demo/.github/ISSUE_TEMPLATE/feature_request.md

 ## Is your feature request related to a problem?
 Please describe.

 A clear and concise description of what the problem is.
-Ex. .
+Ex. `I would like to see [...] because [...]`.
 Please include the intended use case and what the feature would improve on so that we can prioritize the feature accordingly.